Masterzach32/SideScrollerProject/README.md

 - The game will attempt to download an asset that it cannot locate in the assets folder
 - Added code to save and load player stats
 - Enemies now have armor, scratch damage has been increased
-- Player damage now increases with level
+- Player stats now increase with level
+- Slugger stats now increase with level

 ### Issues:
 - Audio switching issue (see issue on github issues page)